Twizzar/Twizzar/examples/PotionDeliveryService/README.md

 ┣━ PotionDeliveryService.sln    //The Visual Studio solution for running the example.
 ┗━ README.md                    //You are currently here
 ```
 For every Test file exist a Twizzard files with the postfix .twizzar.
-When configuring a type over the Twizzard UI the configurations will be saved in a partial class which resides in the .twizzar file.
+When configuring a type over the Twizzar UI the configurations will be saved in a partial class which resides in the .twizzar file.

 In Visual Studio the .twizzar file will be nested under the unit test.
 ![Vs Code Behinde](Images/CodeBehine.png)